navgurukul/newton/web-scraping/project-intro.md

 ##TODO: Also explain 5 other possibilities of what we can do with scraping.

 ##TODO: Explain the final result of the following things by writing them down.
-No need to make a video.
 The things are - Listing the Movies on the Terminal, Grouping the movies by Year and Decade, Grouping the movies by actor.
+You can also include other things.
+And you can also include other things.